Kinds of types in Scala

 }

-As we can see, we no longer need to extend decorated type - type ascription already allow us to access the decorated type’s members.
-Additionally this self-type acts as a type constraint on any type, that would like to mix-in the trait.
+As we can see, we no longer need to extend decorated type - type ascription already allows us to access the decorated type’s members.
+Additionally, this self-type acts as a type constraint on any type, that would like to mix-in the trait.

 class OneProducer extends Producer {